safe-global/safe-cli/README.md

 - `update`: Updates the Safe to the latest version (if you are on a known network like `Goerli` or `Mainnet`).
 **WARNING: DON'T USE THIS IF YOU DON'T KNOW WHAT YOU ARE DOING.
 ALL YOUR FUNDS COULD BE LOST**

-Operations on `tx-service` mode, requires a Gnosis Safe Transaction Service working on the network (Mainnet, Gnosis Chain, Goerli, Polygon...):
+Operations on `tx-service` mode, requires a Safe Transaction Service working on the network (Mainnet, Gnosis Chain, Goerli, Polygon...):
 - `balances`: Returns a list of balances for ERC20 tokens and ether.
 - `history`: History of multisig transactions (including pending).